JetBrains/jpa-buddy-documentation/database-connections/database-connections.md

 ![ij-ultimate-postgres](img/ij-ultimate-postgres.jpeg)

 <div class="note">
-For IntelliJ IDEA Ultimate, JPA Buddy provides connection creating for the required schema without any actions from you.
+JPA Buddy automatically creates the required schema connection for IntelliJ IDEA Ultimate, without any additional actions required from you.
 For example, use a connection with the default schema (public) and try to create an entity from another schema.
 JPA Buddy will create and configure another DB connection with the parameters as described above.
 </div>

 ### Microsoft SQL Server